projectacrn/acrn-hypervisor/doc/developer-guides/contribute_guidelines.rst

 Commit Message Body
 ===================

-When editing the commit message, please briefly explain what your change does and why it's needed.
+When editing the commit message, briefly explain what your change does and why it's needed.
 A change summary of ``"Fixes stuff"`` will be rejected.

 .. warning::
    An empty change summary body is not permitted.
-Even for trivial changes, please include a summary body in the commit message.
+Even for trivial changes, include a summary body in the commit message.

 The description body of the commit message must include: